colxi/deep-observer/README.md

 [![Browser](https://img.shields.io/badge/browser-compatible-blue.svg)](https://github.com/colxi/midi-parser-js)
 [![Node](https://img.shields.io/badge/node-compatible-brightgreen.svg)](https://www.npmjs.com/package/midi-parser-js)

-Tiny **Object Observe** library (<100 bytes gziped), to deep watch and track chages in Objects and Arrays.
+Tiny **Object Observe** library ( < 100bytes gziped), to deep watch and track changes in Objects and Arrays.
 The provided callback to the constuctor is executed each time a change is deteced, passing a complete set of data relative to the detected change

 - Deep Observation ( nested Objects )